na-na-hi/renget/archive/v7yae.md

 "It's okay, I know he means well," Faith laughed.
 She leaned against Christopher's shoulder as the photo booth hummed to life.

 "Hello lovebirds!
-Welcome to the Tunnel of Love!" boomed Inigo's recorder announcer voice from the speakers.
+Welcome to the Tunnel of Love!" boomed Inigo's recorded announcer voice from the speakers.

 Christopher dropped his head into his hands with a groan.
 This was even worse than he'd imagined.